Director of Counseling and Student Wellness

 Shelly Lear is the director of counseling and student wellness, coordinating the many student services of the Center, including counseling, consultation to students, faculty and staff, prevention and wellness programming, outreach to campus groups, and psychological crisis responding .
 She is a licensed clinical psychologist and completed her doctorate in 1997 at Indiana University of Pennsylvania, (specializing in family and couples therapy).
 She completed her clinical internship at the University of Pittsburgh Counseling Center in 1996.
 Shelly is certified in clinical hypnosis and also has an interest in family/relationship issues, anxiety and depression, mindfulness approaches, dream interpretation, professional ethics, rural (small worlds) psychology and feminist therapy; her professional orientation is integrative and transtheoretical.
 Shelly currently serves as an advisory board member of the Center for Collegiate Mental Health (CCMH), a national research and benchmarking study investigating college mental health services and seeking to define best practices in the field.
 When not in the office, she enjoys time with her husband and their dog, quilting, gardening, painting, and reading.
 You may see her walking around campus with her buddy Hobbes in the morning.

-Sandy Gerlach, secretary/receptionist at the Center for Counseling and Student Wellness, has worked on campus since 1998.
+Sandy Gerlach has worked on campus since 1998.
 She has worked in several departments including the Colleges' Post Office, The Bookstore, and Admissions, and has been with the Counseling Center since January 2011.
 She takes pleasure in numerous challenges work has to offer and is always ready for any opportunity to learn.
 Throughout her years at the Colleges she earned an AAS degree in marketing and is a licensed real estate agent.
 Sandy enjoys making gift baskets for special occasions and would someday like to offer them for sale or consignment.
 During the summer/fall months she is an avid camper.
 She takes every advantage in spending time outside and with her two grandchildren.
 Lastly, when she joined the staff at CCSW, she felt it was a great fit since she enjoys helping and assisting others.

-Maria Saavedra Finger is a licensed clinical psychologist and the sexual assault response coordinator at the Counseling Center.
+Maria Saavedra Finger is a licensed clinical psychologist at the Counseling Center and also specializes in healing from sexual assault.
 She completed her undergraduate degree at the University of Maryland, College Park and her doctoral degree in clinical psychology at the University of Rochester.
 Her professional interests include adult romantic attachment, mindfulness, identity formation, and trauma.
 She utilizes an integrative approach to therapy with a focus on interpersonal and psychodynamic theories.
 She also incorporates cognitive-behavioral, mindfulness, and guided imagery techniques in both individual and group therapy.
 She enjoys traveling, libraries, new recipes, and going on hikes with her family.

 Elizabeth J. Carroll is a staff psychologist.
 She completed her undergraduate degree at The University of Connecticut, and is currently finishing her dissertation to complete her PhD in clinical psychology at Fairleigh Dickinson University.
 She completed her clinical internship at SUNY Upstate Medical University.
 Her professional interests include relationships and attachment, sexual trauma, gender and sexuality, diversity, and emerging adulthood.
 Her theoretical orientation is integrative, and is influenced by psychodynamic, cognitive-behavioral, attachment, and systems models.
 Elizabeth enjoys reading good books, watching trashy TV shows, hiking, the theater, and spending time with her family and friends.